Max Planck Law is committed to the promotion of excellence in legal research.

 1. Doctoral and Postdoctoral Research

 Early career researchers benefit from close supervision and mentoring by world leaders in their respective fields.
-Our Institutes offer unrivalled conditions, including access to rare specialist libraries and data bases, generous work spaces, administrative, academic, and pastoral support, and not least, the possibility of generous funding for research-related travel and general maintenance.
+Our Institutes offer unrivalled conditions, including access to rare specialist libraries and databases, generous work spaces, administrative, academic, and pastoral support, and generous funding.

-If you would like to join a world-class institution and its dedicated community of scholars, start by taking a look at the subject areas in the acordian to find the Institute that suits you.
+Take a look at the subject areas in the acordian to find the Institute that suits you.
 Links are provided for you to find out more about the Institute and methods for application.
-Second, take a look at the positions Institutes are looking to actively fill here: https://law.mpg.de/jobs/
+Also take a look here at the positions Institutes are looking to actively fill.

 Choose a Subject Area …